tezedge/tezedge-docs/contents/endpoints/protocol.md

 |-------------------|--------------------------------------------------------|
 | `status` *string* | The status of the test chain. |

-The next fields are dependant on the `status` field.
+The next fields are dependent on the `status` field.

 ##### forking
 | Field             |                  Description                           |